nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms)
  - **Composite:** Pertaining to or composed of multiple distinct components.

-### Expanded Definition and Usage\nCore-shell microspheres are engineered to enhance material performance in targeted applications by combining the functionalities of different materials.
+### Expanded Definition and Usage:
+Core-shell microspheres are engineered to enhance material performance in targeted applications by combining the functionalities of different materials.
 In drug delivery, the core can contain therapeutic agents while the shell controls the release rate, protects the drug from premature degradation, and targets specific tissues or cells.
 In environmental applications, these microspheres can be used to encapsulate pollutants for separation and removal from water or air.
 The shell can also be functionalized to interact selectively with contaminants or to withstand harsh processing conditions.

 #### Example Applications
  - **Biomedical Engineering:** For developing advanced drug delivery systems that require precise control over drug release kinetics and targeting.